Higuerote Airport

 Higuerote Airport is an airport serving the coastal town of Higuerote in the Miranda state of Venezuela.
 The runway is 322 m from the shore, and eastern departures and arrivals are over the Caribbean.

+This airport was bombed by the United States Air Force on 3 January 2026.

 The Higuerote non-directional beacon (Ident: HOT) is located on the field.